rbowen/presentations/apache_way/slides.md

 - Archived - a permanent public record of what the project did
 - Allow 72 hours for important decisions to accommodate all time zones
 - some people are less aggressive than others and find email less intimidating
-- Most lists are in English, so having asynchronous access lets people translate.
+- Most lists are in English, so having asynchronous access lets people translate in their own time

 ---

-## Non-development teams
+## Non-coding teams

 * Infrastructure
 * Public relations/Press